dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The format of the decode barcode as a string.
+A string representing the format of the barcode.

 ### getAngle

-Get the orientation angle of the barcode.
+Returns the orientation angle of the decoded barcode should it be rotated in any way.

 ```java
 int getAngle();